leukemia-kispi/HiChIP-Analysis/HiChIP.md

 These are required, if you don’t already have them installed, you will need sudo privileges.

-Update and install python3 and pip3:
+Update and install python3, pip3 and java:

 ```
 sudo apt-get update